 Tass SharkawiPhD student

-My research examines political subjectivities in the activism of Syrian forced migrants in Europe.
-I am looking at how this particular group of forced migrants enacts and performs citizenship.
-The study is an ethnography of the experiences of young Syrian forced migrants as they engage in self-organized extra-territorial activism against the Syrian state after they have been resettled in Europe.
-The research problem focuses on various aspects of their experiences of organizing and mobilizing, the transnational networks of activism they form, and the ways their activism engages with political bodies, social actors and the public sphere of their host communities.
+My doctoral research looks at the shifting meanings and experiences of citizenship of young Syrian refugees and asylum seekers in Europe through their engagement with contentious politics.
+The study is a multi-sited ethnographic account of the experiences of young Syrian forced migrants as they engage in self-organized extra-territorial activism against the Syrian state after they have been resettled in Europe.
+The research problem focuses on various aspects of their experiences of organizing and mobilizing, exploring how their political subjectivities are produced and transformed, and the ways their activism engages with political bodies, state and non-state actors and the public sphere of their host communities.

 - Civil Society Scholar Award 2014/2015 (fieldwork research grant)